CreativeZoller/RateCalc-Freelance/README.md

 0.0.5

-The application now has properly separated components, services and types for better scalability. also the logic is seprated from view.
+The application now has properly separated components, services and types for better scalability.
+Also the logic is seprated from view.
 Packages got updated.
 New functionalities added: export as pdf and export as xls.
+Mobile first responsive design added.

 0.0.4